FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Introduction

-Building on our exploration, we present a new family of MLLMs that achieve leading performance across diverse benchmarks.
-To foster further research, we release our code, model weights, and data.
-We hope that our work will empower the research community and accelerate advancements in MLLMs.
+Building on our exploration, we present a new family of VLMs that achieve leading performance across diverse benchmarks.
+To foster further research, we will release our code, data, and models.